 Severe Duty, IEEE 841 and Washdown Duty enclosed motors are designed for installations with high corrosion or excessive moisture conditions.
-These motors should not be placed into an environment where there is the presence of flammable or combustible vapors, dust or any combustible material, unless specifically designed for this type of service.
+These motors should not be placed into an environment where there is the presence of flammable or combustible vapors, dust or any combustible material, ur specifically designed for this type of service combustible material, unless obstruction: allow adequate air flow, the following clearances must be maintained between the motor and any The motor should be installed in a location compatible with the motor enclosure and specific ambient.
+To -------------- -- --